Psalm 28:3

 "Holy Water."
 If there is no faucet, it might be kept in an urn of some

 sort.
 If you can't find it, don't be shy; just ask!
-Unlike votive
+Unlike the use of votive

 candles, there is no real cost to the church in making holy water, so